mesuli95/Data-Analytics/README.md

 * HyperText Markup Language (HTML) is a markup language for documents designed to be displayed in a web browser.
 * HTML pages serve as the foundation for how people interact with the World Wide Web.
 * Similar to XML, HTML is a tag-based language.

+# Consider the values of what you will store before selecting the data type

+* Data types are used to store different kinds of values.
+When dealing with numeric information, the best option is a numeric data type that can accommodate decimals.
+* For sequences of whole numbers, an integer data type is a good choice.
+Be wary of using currency-specific data types—that can lead to calculation errors.
+* For text values, the alphanumeric data type is the optimal choice.
+* When dealing with dates, you will want to consider whether you need to store the time as well.
+* For binary data, including audio, video, and images, you should use a BLOB data type.

+# The rational model

+*  The relational model builds on the concept of tabular data.
+*  In the relational model, an entity contains data for a single subject.
+*  When creating an IT system, you need to consider all the entities required to make your system work.
+*  You can think of entities as nouns because they usually correspond to people, places, and things.

+# Entity

+* The header corresponds to the name of an entity, look at the rows of the Person entity.
+* Each row represents an individual attribute associated with a person.
+* Each of these entities becomes a separate table in the database, with a column for each attribute.
+* The power of the relational model is that it also allows us to describe how entities connect or relate, to each other.

+# Entity relationship diagram

+* The entity relationship diagram (ERD) is a visual artifact of the data modeling process.
+* A relationship is a connection between entities.
+The symbols adjacent to an entity describe the relationship.

+# Cardinality

+* Cardinality refers to the relationship between two entities, showing how many instances of one entity relate to instances in another entity.
+* You specify cardinality in an ERD with various line endings.
+* The first component of the terminator indicates whether the relationship between two entities is optional or required.
+* The second component indicates whether an entity instance in the first table is associated with a single entity instance in the related table or if an association can exist with multiple entity instances.

 </details>